PlagueVonKarma/jep-hack/README.md

 - Lots of unnecessary, unreferenced code was removed as and when it became necessary.

 ## QoL Changes
+- Fast text and stereo sound are now the default options.
 - Pokemon learnsets have been given a large upheaval, now being easier to use.
 A conservative approach was employed to ensure the GSC feel was preserved.
 Move additions have been made based on prototype and future game material (eg. Sing Pidgeot using proto-RG), but odd ones (eg. Aeroblast Skarmory) were omitted.
 - A Trader NPC is available in a new Lake of Rage town area, allowing you to access trade evolutions natively.
 - DVs, Stat Exp., and Hidden Power now display on the stat screen.